 You might have read point #2 above and said, “Who the heck can afford to pay for a week of hotels in all these cities?”

 I agree.
 It’s too expensive.
 And hotels keep you isolated from the experience you’re trying to capture.
 Rent an apartment instead.
-There are great deals to be found on sites like Air BnB or booking.com, especially if you’re looking for longer stays.
+There are great deals to be found on Air BnB or booking.com, especially if you’re looking for longer stays.

 You’ll experience life in a local neighbourhood, rather than the hotel district with its souvenir shops and overpriced tourist restaurants.
 And you’ll be able to save some cash—and a couple inches on your waistline—by self-catering for breakfast and dinner too.